 Thinset is your go-to tile mortar for most indoor and outdoor applications.
 Traditional versions are cement-based powders that are mixed with water prior to application.
 Thinset tile mortar provides a very strong bond and is resistant to moisture and mold growth.
 It is also heatproof, so it won't lose its grip in hot environments.
 Thinset tile mortar has a smooth, slippery consistency, similar to mud.
 Since thinset tile mortar has a tendency to crack, it might be recommended that you mix it with a special latex additive.
 There are two main kinds of thinset tile mortar:

 - Dry, powdered thinset: Standard thinset comes as a bagged powder that you mix with water.
 The mortar begins setting once it's mixed, so you have to use up the entire batch or discard any excess; you can't save it for later.

 - Premixed thinset: Premixed thinset comes in big tubs and is ready to apply right out of the package.
 Even though it is heavy to carry home and more expensive than dry mortar mix, it is usually best for DIYers to use premixed mortar for spaces such as small bathrooms, mudrooms, or utility rooms.
 If you are dealing with multiple spaces, then you may want to consider dry mix in order to save money.

 One of the best advantages of thinset is that it allows you to level uneven surfaces to some degree.
 You cannot level wildly out-of-level surfaces, but you can bridge gaps and compensate for slight level changes.
-Because thinset is not affected by moisture, it is best for floor tile and all tile in wet areas, including shower floors, walls, and ceilings and tub surrounds.
+Because thinset is not affected by moisture, it is best for floor tile and any tile in wet areas, including shower floors, walls, and ceilings and tub surrounds.

 Sometimes called "organic" mastic or adhesive, tile mastic is a sticky tile adhesive that comes in premixed tubs.
 It is best for applications in dry areas, such as walls in kitchens and living areas.
 Mastic is a water-based acrylic glue that is not moisture-resistant or heat-resistant.
 Also, unlike thinset tile mortar, organic mastic does not let you level the substrate or the underlying surface.